Skirmett

-Local history
+History

 The simple flint church of All Saints dated from the mid-19th century and has now been deconsecrated and converted into a private house.

-There is a line of brick and timber-framed cottages along one side of the road and just the one public house, The Frog, formerly known as The Kings Arms.
+There is a line of brick and timber-framed cottages along one side of the road and a public house, The Frog, formerly known as The Kings Arms.

-There used to be a police presence in the village, and the local policeman was housed with his family in Hope Cottage, but this was sold a good while ago and is now a private residence.
+Formerly there was a police presence in the village, and the local policeman was housed with his family in Hope Cottage, but this was sold and is now a private residence.